maria-S-456/parking-app/README.txt

 update: accessing public api through a sample route to test that it's working. data appearing in console to ensure it's being accessed.

 update: can display list of parking houses in console correctly.

+update: Getting coordinates of location entered by user